 Right of Way

-The Right of Way Section is made up of just over 20 full time employees, administered by the Right of Way Manager.
-The section is a portion of the Division of Highways within the Idaho Transportation Department and works closely with other department sections to coordinate and implement schedules for highway projects established by the Transportation Improvement Program.
+The Right of Way Section is a portion of the Division of Highways within the Idaho Transportation Department and works closely with other department sections to coordinate and implement schedules for highway projects established by the Transportation Improvement Program.

 The Section is organized into the following functional areas: